-Final landscape plans and specifications shall be prepared by a registered landscape architect and approved by the City prior to the approval of improvement plans.
+99. Einal landscape plans and specifications shall be prepared by a registered landscape architect and approved by the City Arborist and City staff prior to the approval of improvement plans.
 Said plans shall include all on-site landscape specifications and details, and shall comply with all State and local rules, regulations, Governor's declarations and restrictions pertaining to water conservation and outdoor landscaping.
-Landscaping shall meet shade requirements as outlined in the Folsom Municipal Code Chapter 17.57 where applicable.
+Landscaping shall meet shade requirements as outlined in the Folsom Plan Area Specific Plan where applicable.
 The landscape plans shall comply and implement water efficient requirements as adopted by the State of California (Assembly Bill 1881) (State Model Water Efficient Landscape Ordinance) until such time the City of Folsom adopts its own Water Efficient Landscape Ordinance at which time the owner/applicant shall comply with any new ordinance.
 Shade and ornamental trees shall be maintained according to the most current American National Standards for Tree Care Operations (ANSI A-300) by qualified tree care professionals.
 Tree topping for height reduction, view protection, light clearance or any other purpose shall not be allowed.
 Specialty-style pruning, such as pollarding, shall be specified within the approved landscape plans and shall be implemented during a 5-year establishment and training period.
 Landscaping installed in open spaces located between tiers of lots shall be chosen for resistance to fire and limited fuel production.
-Furthermore, the owner/applicant shall comply with any state or local rules and regulations or water usage.
-Owner/applicant shall comply with any state or local rules and regulations relating to landscape water usage and landscaping in the Broadstone Estates Project.
-I, OG CD(P), PW 112.
+Furthermore, the owner/applicant shall comply with city-wide landscape rules or regulations on water usage.
+Owner/applicant shall comply with any state or local rules and regulations relating to landscape water usage and landscaping requirements necessitated to mitigate for drought conditions on all landscaping in the Folsom Heights Subdivision project.
+I, OG CD(P), PW 100.
 Right of Way Landscaping Landscaping along all road rights of way and in public open space lots shall be installed when the adjoining road or lots are constructed.
-I, OG CD(P), PW MAP REQUIREMENTS 1 113.
-Subdivision Improvement Agreement Prior to the approval of any Final Map, the owner/applicant shall enter into a subdivision improvement agreement with the City, identifying all required improvements, if any, to be constructed with each proposed phase of development.
-The owner/applicant shall provide security acceptable to the City, guaranteeing construction of the improvements.
-M CD(E)
+I, OG CD (P), PW 101.
+Roundabout Design Prior to approval of the Final Map, the design all roundabouts shall be reviewed and approved by the Community Development Department, the Folsom Cordova Unified School District (FCUSD) and the Fire Department.
+The design shall include proposed lane configurations, proposed driveways, and any proposed landscape/hardscape features. М CD (E), FD